mrtz-wssl/spotify-BD/README.md

 # Welcome to RythmRadar!

 ## Project Intro
 - Motivation: This code is the baseline for the Rhythm Radar Program.
 The motivation is to give insights on a songs popularity and predict its success.
-Our deliverable is threefold: giving a hit/ flop prediciton for a song, predicitng its social media popularity and giving it a recommendation which feature to tune to make it a Hit.
+- Objective: Our objective is to provide the music industry a tool to assess songs.
+Our deliverable is threefold; giving a hit/ flop prediciton for a song, predicitng its social media popularity and giving it a recommendation which feature to tune to make it a Hit.
-- Objective:

 ## Dataset
+- We have used two datasets: A spotify dataset and a tiktok dataset
+- Spotify dataset: This is a dataset consisting of features for tracks fetched using Spotify's Web API.
+The tracks are labeled '1' or '0' ('Hit' or 'Flop') depending on some criterias of the author.
+	This dataset can be used to make a classification model that predicts whether a track would be a 'Hit' or not.
+- Tiktok dataset: This dataset comprises various features extracted from TikTok.
+The dataset includes different attributes, including a popularity variable reaching from 1 to 100.
+This dataset can be utilized to develop classification models aimed at predicting whether a song will be successfull on TikTok and trend on the platform.

 ## Files Overview

 ### Assi.py (Short form for Aissignment)